 Now we must evaluate how many of these future interactions may result in mortality.
-The Madeira Beach Fishing Pier will will have educational signs posted informing recreational anglers to report hooked turtles and smalltooth sawfish.
+The St. Petersburg Pier will have an attendant working at the bait shop, fishing will be restricted to that area, and signs will be posted informing fisherman to report hooked turtles and smalltooth sawfish.
 Since we lack data on the outcome of sea turtles captured at fishing piers in Florida, we will rely on data provided in Mississippi as a proxy, since Mississippi has more data available.
-Sea turtles that are captured and reported by accidentally being captured in fishing gear in Mississippi's waters are evaluated by IMMS to determine if they can immediately be released or require rehabilitation.
-According to IMMS data provided by the STSSN, 939 turtles were accidentally captured at Mississippi fishing piers between 2010 and mid-2015 (Table 7).
-Table 7 provides IMMS' breakdown of the number and percent of reported captures that were released alive at the pier (12%) verses those sent to rehabilitation (88%).
-This is further divided into the fate of those sent to rehabilitation as shown in Table 7.
+Sea turtles that are captured and reported as accidentally being captured in fishing gear in Mississippi's waters are evaluated by IMMS to determine if they can immediately be released or require rehabilitation.
+According to IMMS data provided by the STSSN, 939 turtles were accidentally captured at Mississippi fishing piers between 2010 and mid-2015 (Table 6).
+Table 6 provides IMMS's breakdown of the number and percent of reported captures that were released alive at the pier (12%) verses those sent to rehabilitation (88%).
+This is further divided into the fate of those sent to rehabilitation as shown in Table 6.

-Table 7.
+Table 6.
 Disposition of Sea Turtles Captured at Mississippi Fishing Piers (January 1, 2010-June 10, 2015)